Automate Your Finances Using Technology and Psychology

 To make sure she doesn’t overspend, she’s focused on two big wins: eating out and spending money on clothes.

-She sets alerts in her Mint account if she goes over her spending goals, she keeps a reserve of $500 in her checking account just in case.
+She sets alerts in PocketGuard account, the free money app she’s downloaded, to notify her if she goes over her spending goals, and she keeps a reserve of $500 in her checking account just in case.
 (The couple of times she went over her spending, she paid herself back using her “unexpected expenses” money from her sub-savings account.)
 To track spending more easily, she uses her credit card as much as possible to pay for all of her fun stuff.

 Guilt-free spending is a key aspect of your personal finance journey.
 If you’re ready to leave the guilty feelings behind, episode 90 of my podcast answers your questions about money and guilt.

-If she uses cash for cabs or coffee, she keeps the receipts and tries to enter them into Mint as often as possible.
+If Michelle uses cash for cabs or coffee, she keeps the receipts and tries to enter them into PocketGuard as often as possible.

-In the middle of the month, Michelle’s calendar reminds her to check her Mint account to make sure she’s within her limits for her spending money.
+In the middle of the month, Michelle’s calendar reminds her to check her PocketGuard account to make sure she’s within her limits for spending money.
 If she’s doing fine, she gets on with her life.
-If she’s over her limit, she decides what she needs to cut back on to stay on track for the month.
+If she’s over her limit, she decides what she needs to cut back on to stay on course for the month.

 By the end of the month, she’s spent less than two hours monitoring her finances, yet she’s invested 10 percent, saved 5 percent (in sub-buckets for her wedding and down payment), paid all of her bills on time, paid off her credit card in full, and spent exactly what she wanted to spend.
 She had to say “no” only once, and it was no big deal.
 In fact, none of it was.

-Instead, I prefer to focus on my top two discretionary expenses (for me, eating out and going out), and cutting 25%-33% off over a period of six months.
-This generates hundreds of dollars of extra cash flow that I re-route to investing and travel.
+Instead, I prefer to focus on my top two discretionary expenses (for me, eating out and going out) and cut 25%-33% off over six months.
+This generates hundreds of dollars of extra cash flow that I reroute to investing and travel.

-To show you how automating your accounts works, I’ve prepared a 12-minute video that shows you how to build a personal-finance infrastructure that automates your money so you can spend less than 1 hour per week monitoring your money.
-Everything will be done automatically – investment, savings, bills paid.
+To show you how automating your accounts works, I’ve prepared a 12-minute video that guides you on how to build a personal finance infrastructure that automates your money so you can spend less than 1 hour per week monitoring your money.
+Everything will be done automatically—investment, savings, bills paid.
 Everything.

 Ramit’s 12-Minute Guide to Automating Your Finances